EssexUniversityMCTS/gvgai/doc/singlelearningtrackinstructions.md

 The framework can be downloaded [here](https://github.com/EssexUniversityMCTS/gvgai) (master).
 There are two main projects to work on:

 * `gvgai/clients/GVGAI-JavaClient`: It contains the all the necessary classes for client, including the communication and a sample random agent.
 You can create an agent for the Single-Player Learning Track of the GVG-AI competition just by creating a Java class that inherits from `utils.AbstractPlayer.java`.
 This class must be named `Agent.java` and its package must be the same as the username you used to register to the website (this is in order to allow the server to run your controller when you submit).
-During testing phase, the package can be located in `gvgai/clients/GVGAI-JavaClient/src/agents`.
+During the testing phase, the package can be located in `gvgai/clients/GVGAI-JavaClient/src/agents`.
-* `gvgai/src/tracks/SingleLearning`: This package contains the `LearningMachine.java`, a test `TestSingleLearning.java`, `ServerComm.java` and the necessary `runClient_nocompile.bat` and `runClient_nocompile.sh` files for compiling the client and building the communication.
+* `gvgai/src/tracks/SingleLearning`: This package contains `LearningMachine.java`, a test `TestSingleLearning.java`, `ServerComm.java` and the necessary `runClient_nocompile.bat` and `runClient_nocompile.sh` files for compiling the client and building the communication.

 ## How to test
 ### Step 1: Import the projects
 * Launch the IDE, open the project `gvgai`.

 ### Step 2: (Optional) Advanced settings
-* Set the port for communication: If you don't want to use the default setting with port 8000, please edit the `TestSingleLearning.java`.
+* Set the port for communication: If you don't want to use the default setting with port 8000, please edit `TestSingleLearning.java`.
-* You may need to edit the `gvgai/src/tracks/SingleLearning/runClient_nocompile.bat` to specify the path to the sdk.
+* You may need to edit `gvgai/src/tracks/SingleLearning/runClient_nocompile.bat` to specify the path to the sdk.
 * If you move the `GVGAI-JavaClient` project to another folder, please change the path to the build and source folders in `runClient_nocompile.bat` or `runClient_nocompile.sh`.
 Attention: this will affect the location of the output file ClientLog.txt (see `GVGAI-JavaClient/src/utils/IO.java`).

 ### Step 3: Set your agent